Elizabeth Báthory: Accusations

-Bathory is said to have tortured or killed peasants for years; their disappearances were not likely to provoke an investigation.
-The abuse of lower classes by nobles was frowned upon but not actually prohibited by law.
+Báthory is said to have tortured or killed peasants for years; their disappearances were not likely to provoke an investigation.
 However, she eventually began killing daughters of the lesser gentry, some of whom were sent to live with her hoping to learn from her and benefit from a connection to the high-ranking countess.

 Some witnesses named relatives who died while at the gynaeceum.
 Others reported having seen traces of torture on dead bodies, some of which were buried in graveyards, and others in unmarked locations.